CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) tarik: Have a good day. (smile)

-Here `tarik` is still slowly turning off his stream, but `s1mple` has started his stream specifically to record this conversation:
+Here `tarik` is still slowly turning off his stream, but `s1mple` has started his own specifically to record this conversation:

     (voice) fREAKAZOID: It's OK to hate your life.
 It's alright, man.